a55mage/Parakeet/README.md

 6. click connect and wait for the values

 <b>Things you should know:</b>
+Things you should know:
-This is a spike solution for a problem encountered during the development of our university project The reset button doesn't always work, don't use it pls The code is well commented
+- This is a spike solution for a problem encountered during the development of our university project
+- The reset button doesn't always work, don't use it pls
+- The code is well commented